lubuntu-team/manual/source/3/3.2/3.2.16/window_effects.rst

 Chapter 3.2.16 Window Effects
 =============================

-Window effects is the default program in Lubuntu to manage effects of the Compton X compositor.
+Window Effects is the default program in Lubuntu to manage effects of the Compton X compositor.

 Usage
 ------